chrisdc/Daniela/README.md

 ### Full Width template

 Daniela includes an optional full width page template that display without any sidebars.
 To set this up create a new page as normal and select 'Full Width Page' from the template dropdown in the Page Attributes box.
-This page features 4 areas:

 ### Front page template